MGDA Converges under Generalized Smoothness, Provably: Preliminaries

 \subsection{Conflict-avoidant (CA) direction and CA distance}

 We call the update direction $d^*$ in \cref{eq:cadirection} the \textit{conflict-avoidant} (CA) direction since it mitigates gradient conflict.
 Though it may not be feasible to calculate the exact CA direction, we aim to find an update direction to be close to the CA direction.
 Therefore, measuring the gap between the CA direction and the estimated update direction is important, which we define as the CA distance. \begin{definition} $\|d-d^*\|$ is the CA distance between estimated update direction $d$ and CA direction $d^*$. \end{definition} The larger the CA distance is, the further the estimated update direction will be away from the CA direction, and the more conflict there will be.
-In single-loop algorithms, MoCo and MoDo \cite{fernando2022mitigating,chen2024three}, the average CA distance over iteration is of the order of $\epsilon$ while the double-loop algorithm SDMGrad \cite{xiao2024direction} guarantees an $\epsilon$-order CA distance in every iteration.
-In our work, we analyze the CA distance in both cases and provide convergence results accordingly.
+In single-loop algorithms, MoCo \citep{fernando2022mitigating} ensures the average CA distance over iteration is of the order of $\epsilon$, while MoDo \citep{chen2024three} guarantees the $\epsilon$-order iteration-wise CA weight distance (as stated in their Theorem 3.4).
+Meanwhile, the double-loop algorithm SDMGrad \citep{xiao2024direction} guarantees an $\epsilon$-order CA distance in every iteration.
+In this work, we analyze the CA distance in both cases and provide convergence results.